flowv/HEARTBIT/README.md

 Code Repository

 ## INTRO
+The HeartBit Walks were an event during the London Festival of Architecture 2018.
+It took place the 1st and 2nd of June at the Here East in Hackney Wick, London.
+The goal of this event was to create an emotional map of Hackney by measuring and mapping the galvanic skin response of the participants.
+The data have been collected with an Arduino based data logger that measures the stress level on the skin and saves it together with the time and geographic location onto an SD drive.
+The clearing, evaluation and visualisation of the data was done in p5.js, Houdini and Grasshopper.
+Partly on the spot, partly later.
+This repository contains the codes, results, images, parts list and instructions to recreate this event on your own or – more likely – to take bits and pieces for your own project.
+The text below has been used to advertise the event and puts it into a wider perspective.

-The section of the River Lee that borders the east side of Hackney Wick, branching to the west into the Hertford Union Canal, houses a culturally diverse community of active users, ranging from cycling and pedestrian commuters, to residential boats owners, runners, passers-by and to less fortunate rough sleepers.
+>The section of the River Lee that borders the east side of Hackney Wick, branching to the west into the Hertford Union Canal, houses a culturally diverse community of active users, ranging from cycling and pedestrian commuters, to residential boats owners, runners, passers-by and to less fortunate rough sleepers.
 Despite its popularity, the canal walk suffers of environmental and security issues, with water pollution, shadowy underpasses and bottlenecks being only some of the factors that contribute to a rough appearance and an increased perception of crime risk after dusk.

-The HeartBit Walks project intends to collect detailed emotional insights on the current use of the canal walk, ultimately aiming at raising the awareness of risk perception in the area.
+>The HeartBit Walks project intends to collect detailed emotional insights on the current use of the canal walk, ultimately aiming at raising the awareness of risk perception in the area.
 By mapping the affective reaction of selected participants to the canal walks and with the publication of the resulting emotional maps in an online archive, the project intends to offer a platform for the exploration of the diverse identities in the area and an opportunity for the local community to build an empowering diary of its collective voice.

-The project is articulated in two parts.
+>The project is articulated in two parts.
 A workshop open to UCL Bartlett BPro Urban Design students will take place at the Bartlett School of Architecture in May.
 The two-day workshop will focus on the construction of wearable sensing devices that, drawing on methods pioneered by artist Christian Nold in 2007, will be used to collect combined biometric (galvanic-skin response) and GPS information.
 Further, the project will continue as a two-day event part of the London Festival of Architecture.
 The event will take place at UCL Here East and along the nearby canal walks, where selected participants will be invited to test the sensing devices during explorative local walks.

-##Open Source
+## Open Source
-The technical reseach and the development of the HeartBit Walks would not have happened without “open source” and freely available software.
-Arduino makes it possible to easly programm a microprocessor, all of a sudden seemingly complocated things demystify and become as [banal] as your coffe machine.
-YouTube, Vimeo and countless blogs were of tremendous help in the putting the machine together.
+The technical research and the development of the HeartBit Walks would not have happened without “open source” and freely available software.
+Arduino makes it possible to easily program a microprocessor, QGIS offers you mapping and special analysis tools and p5.js is an allrounder when it comes to visualising the results.
+YouTube, Vimeo and countless blogs were of tremendous help in the putting it all together.
 I don’t know how long it would have taken me without all this.
-Whilst i don’t really expect that anybody will recreate the data-logger, I still hope that somebodt might take inspiration from this repository.
-And for me, it’s one way to show my gratiude to all those who spend their time in developing freely availabe -and transparent- codes.
+Most likely it wouldn’t have happed without the help of so many people out there.
+I don’t really expect that anybody will recreate the data-logger one-to-one, but I hope that somebody might find this repository useful.
+And for me, it’s one way to show my gratitude to all those who spend their time in developing freely available -and transparent- codes.
+A thank goes also to all the participants who shared their experiences and time.
+All the results are now online – obviously anonymised.
+So, no worries!

-##Code Repository
+## Code Repository

 The mobile data-logger is at the heart of this experiment.
 It’s an Arduino based unit that collects the location, the time and the galvanic skin response.
 The repository contains all the details one needs to know in order to recreate the data-logger and the event.

-// Parts List
+## Parts List

 The data-logger consists of different parts that need to be purchased separately.
 Below the list and the specs:
 Arduino UNO: this forms the heart of the datalogger.
 You can purchase it separately or as part of a larger set